The Freedom of Information Act Reference Guide

 IX.
 Initial Determination of a FOIA Request

-The nine FOIA exemptions authorize federal agencies to withhold:
+The nine FOIA exemptions authorize federal agencies to redact or withhold documents categorized as:

 (1) Classified national defense and foreign relations information;